 Foxit Reader is a cross-platform PDF reader that offers shared viewing, creating and editing, and digitally signing and printing PDF files.
 It has a very slick user interface that offers a good overall user experience.

 Foxit Reader supports many document file formats including PDF, PostScript, XPS and other document file formats.
 To install Foxit Reader run following commands in Terminal one-by-one.

 $ tar –xvf FoxitReader_version_Setup.run.tar

-Atril is a document reader which comes bundled with MATE desktop environment.
-Atril is very similar to Evince which is default document reader on Linux.
-It is lightweight and very simple document reader which you will find very easy to use.
+Atril is a document reader which comes bundled with the MATE desktop environment.
+Atril is very similar to Evince, the default document reader on Linux.
+It is a lightweight and simple document reader that you will find very easy to use.

 Atril offers very basic features such as user interface customization, bookmark and thumbnails on the left side of UI.
 It supports document file formats like PDF, PostScript and many more.
 You can install Atril by running the following command in Terminal.